HakanBue/whatsapp_rag/README.md

   Original project: https://github.com/lharries/whatsapp-mcp
   The client automatically starts the MCP server as a subprocess — you do NOT need to run it manually.

+- duckduckgo-mcp-server
+  A duckduckgo mcp server so we can do websearch.
+  Example : "look for the current bitcoin price and send it to mark"

 # Origin and modifications